eromatiya/blurredfox/README.md

 	+ **`svg.context-properties.content.enabled`**

 	Then make sure to **enable them all!**

 4. Go to your Firefox profile.
-Linux distributions has it in `$HOME/.mozilla/firefox/XXXXXXX.default-XXXXXX/`.
+	+ Linux - `$HOME/.mozilla/firefox/XXXXXXX.default-XXXXXX/`.
+	+ Windows 10 - `C:\Users\<USERNAME>\AppData\Roaming\Mozilla\Firefox\Profiles\XXXXXXX.default-XXXXXX`.
+	+ macOS - `Users/<USERNAME>/Library/Application Support/Firefox/Profiles/XXXXXXX.default-XXXXXXX`.

 5. Create a folder and name it **`chrome`**, then assuming that you already have cloned this repo, just copy the theme to `chrome` folder.
+6. Restart Firefox.
-6. Finally, you can now change whatever colorscheme you want in the Cusomization Window.
+7. Finally, you can now change whatever colorscheme you want in the Cusomization Window.

+	+ Default - Uses system colors, but uses the theme's layout.
+	+ Dark - Dark colorscheme.
+Good for the night.
+	+ Light - Bright colorscheme.
+Good for killing the eyes.

 ## Note

+### Some UI are broken!

+1. Check if you're using the latest stable version of Firefox.
+2. If you're not using Linux check the next note below.

 ### If you're using Windows or macOS and something's wrong

-1. **I only have Archlinux, so I cannot guarantee that it will work on Windows10 and macOS without a problem.
-A feedback and PR is absolutely welcome!**
+1. I only have Archlinux, so I cannot guarantee that it will work on Windows 10 and macOS without a problem.
+A feedback and a PR is absolutely welcome!
+All you can do or try is to install the theme, then change the value of `--bf-moz-appearance` variable to either `-moz-win-glass` if windows and `-moz-mac-vibrancy-dark` if macOS.
+Still, do no expect that it will work without a problem.
+The platforms are untested!

-### If there's no blur effect

-1. **The theme does not provide the blur effect!** Make sure you have a compositor with blur support running!
-KDE Plasma, macOS, and Windows 10 have this by default, but you need to enable it!
-If you're using linux, use tryone144's [feature/dual_kawase](https://github.com/tryone144/picom/tree/feature/dual_kawase) branch of picom.
+### Liar!
+Your theme's name is `blurredfox`, ***where is the blur***?!

+1. Yeah, the name `blurredfox` is a lie, just like the cake.
+I named it blurredfox because it's designed to look gorgeous with a blur effect.
+You can however have the blur effect by:

+	+ Making sure you have a compositor and it supports blur.
+	+ If you're not using GNOME or KDE Plasma that has its own compositors, use tryone144's [feature/dual_kawase](https://github.com/tryone144/picom/tree/feature/dual_kawase) branch of picom.
 It includes the dual kawase shader.

-### If you're using Plasma and there's no blur effect,
+	+ GNOME's compositor, mutter, doesn't support blur.
+Hey, GNOME devs, it's already 2020.
+Just kidding!
+	+ If you're using KDE Plasma, read the next note below.

+### I'm using KDE Plasma, but there's no blur!
+How many other lies have I been told by the council?

 1. Enable the blur in your compositor.
 Go to `System Settings > Desktop Effects > Enable Blur`.
 Note that this will not enable the blur effect on all applications.

 2. Enable the blur effect on all applications by installing a KWin script called [Force Blur](https://store.kde.org/p/1294604/).

 3. Go to `System Settings > KWin Scripts > Enable Force Blur`.

+4. Change its settings.
+If there's no settings/settings icon, Logout then re-login.

 ### Scrollbar is missing